FerrAS

 Ferrofluid Application Study

 Our project FerrAS is part of the REXUS 31/32 project of the German-Swedish student program REXUS/BEXUS.
 As the name FerrAS (Ferrofluid Application Study) suggests, we use ferrofluids in our experiments.
-These liquids consist of a carrier fluid, such as oil or water, with suspended iron particles, which allow the liquid to be controlled by magnets.
+These liquids consist of a carrier fluid, e.g., oil or water, with suspended iron particles that allow the liquid to be controlled by magnets.

-The team developed two different pump mechanisms based on ferrofluids and then combined them into a cylindrical REXUS payload module.
-This module is part of the payload nose of the REXUS 31 sounding rocket and flew to a height of nearly 80 km.
-The rocket’s parabolic flight allowed us to test the experiments in zero gravity for about 120 seconds.
+The team developed two different pumping mechanisms based on ferrofluids and then combined them in a cylindrical REXUS payload module.
+This module is part of the payload tip of the REXUS 31 high-altitude research rocket and flew with it to an altitude of almost 80 km.
+The rocket’s parabolic flight allowed us to test the experiments in microgravity for a duration of approximately 120 seconds.

 Displacement Pump

-In our displacement pump experiment, all critical mechanical components (drive, seals, and bearings) are replaced by non-mechanical solutions, such as magnets coated with ferrofluid.
-The movement of these magnets generates a vacuum, which leads to a pumping action (similar to a caterpillar movement).
-The goal of the experiment is to demonstrate this new technology under the influence of low gravity.
+In our displacement pump experiment, all critical mechanical parts (drive, seal, and bearings) are replaced by non-mechanical solutions, such as magnets coated with ferrofluid.
+The movement of these magnets creates a vacuum, which results in a pumping motion (similar to a caterpillar movement).
+The aim of the experiment is to demonstrate this new technology under low gravity conditions.

 Linear Pump

-In our linear pump experiment, ferrofluid is driven by electromagnets, which directly moves a secondary fluid, resulting in a pumping action.
-The goal of the experiment is to demonstrate this new technology.
-A potential application in the future could be in the control of small satellite bearings or the pumping of coolants.
+In our linear pump experiment, ferrofluid is driven by electromagnets and directly moves a secondary fluid, resulting in a pumping motion.
+The aim of the experiment is to demonstrate this new technology.
+Possible future applications could include position control for small satellites or pumping coolants.

 The REXUS/BEXUS program is carried out under a bilateral agency agreement between the German Aerospace Center (DLR) and the Swedish National Space Agency (SNSA).

-The Swedish portion of the payload is made available to students from other European countries through collaboration with the European Space Agency (ESA).
-EuroLaunch, a cooperation between the Swedish Space Corporation (SSC) and the Mobile Rocket Base (MORABA) of the DLR, is responsible for campaign management and the operation of the launch vehicles.
+The Swedish share of the payload was made available to students from other European countries through cooperation with the European Space Agency (ESA).
+EuroLaunch, a cooperation between the Swedish Space Corporation (SSC) and the Mobile Rocket Base (MORABA) of the DLR, is responsible for campaign management and launch vehicle operations.

-Experts from DLR, SSC, ZARM, and ESA support the student teams with technical assistance throughout the project.
-REXUS and BEXUS are launched from the SSC Esrange Space Center in northern Sweden.
+Experts from DLR, SSC, ZARM, and ESA are supporting the student teams with technical assistance throughout the project.
+REXUS and BEXUS are launched from the SSC, Esrange Space Center in northern Sweden.

-The REXUS/BEXUS program offers the opportunity, on an annual basis, for student teams to test experiments in zero gravity.
+The REXUS/BEXUS program offers student teams the opportunity to test experiments in zero gravity on an annual basis.

 Timeline